 Marijuana lowers testosterone levels and sperm counts in men and raises testosterone levels in women.
 In pregnant women it affects the fetus and results in developmental difficulties in the child.

 There is evidence that marijuana affects normal maturation of preadolescent and adolescent users and that it affects short-term memory and comprehension.
 Heavy smokers often sustain lung damage from the smoke and contaminants.
-Regular use can result in dependence.
+That is why glass bongs, and other glass pieces are the preferred filtering methods.
+As with all drugs, regular use can result in dependence.

 History of Marijuana